-Heard weekly on WHYY, The Pulse tells stories at the heart of health, science and innovation.
+Heard weekly on WHYY and other NPR member stations, The Pulse tells stories at the heart of health, science and innovation.

 Why do you wait forever in your doctor's office?
 Can we stop asteroids from smashing into Earth?
 What's with people's love of round numbers?
 Why do some of us cry after anesthesia?
-Why is The Cloud such an energy glutton?
 How much should an MRI cost, really?

 The Pulse explores the questions that make people go, "Yeah, why is that?"
-It explains.
-It investigates.
-It has fun.
 It tells stories from ground level, where illness, healing and discovery are personal.
 The Pulse celebrates science, and covers breakthroughs with healthy skepticism.

 Radio: A weekly hour-long audio experience that fits the standard NPR clock